NiazMahmud2001/University_of_Sharjah_Rag_chatbot/Backend_agentic_AI_part/readme.md

 - 401/403 from Groq: verify `GROQ_API_KEY` scope and that the env var is available in the running process.
 - 400 from `/askQuestion`: confirm the request payload matches the endpoint’s expected schema.
 - Frontend 500 from `/api/ask`: check `RAG_SERVER_URL` correctness and reachable status via `curl`.
+- CORS blocked: enable CORS for your dev origin; see snippet above.